oznogon/gattaibushido-public/rules/03_basic_play.md

 >
 > This game is thus designed to place the Pilots themselves foremost in the story, supplying the Robos as colorful "super-weapon" components that flavor your heroes' actions, but which they can't always rely on to win *every* conflict in their lives.
 To reinforce this theme, there are a couple of mechanical limiters in place.
 First and foremost is, of course, **Team Harmony**.
 Harmony sets a number of crucial variables for the team while they Rumble.
 The higher their Harmony at the time of the Rumble, the greater their robotic strength.
 On the flip side, with a super low Harmony, there may be no real power incentive to Rumble in the first place!
 >
 > Also of crucial importance is the highly-damaging nature of the immense scale at which Rumbles happen.
 When the Pilots act in Rumbles, their wild strikes apply immediate damage *directly* to the Robos themselves, *instead* of Team Harmony.
-Additionally, each and ever Drive action has the risk of laying ruin to the place of battle - if they are trying to defend a populated city against a monster, this can be disastrous indeed!
+Additionally, each and every Drive action has the risk of laying ruin to the place of battle - if they are trying to defend a populated city against a monster, this can be disastrous indeed!

 ### Rumble Step 1: Describe It!